 Serve this roasted sweet potato and banana casserole alongside a Thanksgiving spread.
 Or enjoy any time this fall for a healthy autumn dessert.
 Leftovers are great for breakfast too!

 Store leftover sweet potato casserole covered in the fridge for up to one week.
-The granola mixture will lose some of its crispness the longer that it sits, but the flavor will still be there!
+The granola mixture will lose some of its crispness the longer that it sits, but the flavor will still be great!

-Want more healthy seasonal recipes?
+Want more flavorful seasonal recipes?

-Check out these fan favorites!
+Check out these fall favorites!

 - 2 ½ pounds sweet potatoes

-- 2 unpeeled medium bananas
+- 2 unpeeled medium ripe bananas

 - 1-2 Tablespoons maple syrup